 9. Painting with Light

 If you’ve got something in the foreground that you want in the picture, you can paint it with light.
 That helps your camera to focus and can create dramatic images.
 You can do this by using your handy flashlight we discussed earlier, or you can use speedlights.
 For speedlights, you press the camera’s speedlight flash button when the shutter is open.
 You then move the speedlight across the foreground scene to light it up with the flash.

-The benefits of shooting in RAW really comes with post production techniques.
+The benefits of shooting in RAW really come with post-production techniques.
 You can think of RAW images like negatives.
-They give you more flexibility in adjusting the image quality during the post production processing.
-That will be important for your star photographs, since post production processing will be a must.
+They give you more flexibility in adjusting the image quality during post-processing.
+That will be important for your star photographs since post-production processing will be a must.

 11. White/Color Balance

 The white balance takes into account the color temperature of a light source.
 It’s measured in Kelvin values, which are designated by a K. If it’s not set correctly, you’ll see unrealistic color casts in your images.
 For star photography, it’s usually best to set the white/color balance to somewhere between 4000K and 5500K.
 This works best for very dark skies with little light pollution.

 Some lenses have lens stabilization settings, and some don’t, but if yours does, you’ll want to turn it off.
 If you don’t, the camera will continuously be trying to auto-stabilize any shake, and if it’s doing that over the course of long exposure, it will actually cause images that are less clear.
 You should already be stabilizing the camera with a tripod, and hopefully, a shutter release cable, so there is no need for this function, and because of the long exposure, it will cause more problems than it will solve.

 When it comes to photographing the stars, a lot of the magic actually happens in post production processing.
 Don’t be surprised when your images don’t look exactly like what you saw when you took a photograph.